Warning: Here Be Spoilers on HEA in Romance

-To be considered a romance, a book must have a happy ending, just as every detective novel must include a mystery to solve.
+The HEA in romance has always been a none of contention with detractors.
+But a book must have a happy ending to be considered a romance.
+Just as every detective novel must include a mystery to solve.
 That’s the only rule for the genre.

 Some older romances played fast and loose with expectations, especially ones published during the bodice ripper heyday.
 In the past, some novels–and even many today–attempted to defy that inviolable law.
 Doing so inevitably angers readers because if there’s one thing writers are not supposed to mess with, it’s The Happy Ending.

 Not all romances end with the couple–or whatever permutation–married with a dozen babies.
 Regardless, there’s an expectation of a committed relationship that will last the test of time.